 Mace: should he need to defend justice, Shamash has been known to wield a mace - something he has had to do on more than one occasion.
 Shamash can use this weapon to inflict his Strength rank +1 CS in Blunt Attack damage.
 It presumably is of at least Monstrous (75) m.s.

-Pruning Saw: emblematic of his task of bringing life-giving light to crops, Shamash often carries an implement resembling a saw-toothed sickle.
+Pruning Saw: emblematic of his bringing life-giving light to crops, Shamash often carries an implement resembling a saw-toothed sickle.
 This implement can be used to inflict Shamash's Strength rank in Edged Attack damage, and is presumably of at least Monstrous (75) m.s.

 Law 2: Shamash has multiple duties related to common law.
 Alongside his wife, Aya, he observes financial transactions made in the E-babbar and other houses of worship, including field rentals, house rentals, and temple loans, ensuring fair exchanges for all.